 Adopt Municipal Benchmarking Ordinances: Establish city-level benchmarking ordinances throughout the state in order to monitor commercial building energy performance, encourage smart building investments, and achieve environmental benefits.

 Update Georgia Building Codes: Adopt the most recent residential and commercial building codes in order to expand the market for energy efficient structures.

 Pilot a Dynamic Rate Structure: Help utilities reduce peak demand and avoid costly investments in generating facilitates by piloting a dynamic rates program.
 With dynamic rates, customers would pay the real-time cost of generation rather than the average cost.
 They would respond to the higher price of power at peak times by reducing energy use.

 Establish a Capital Gains Tax Exemption for Investment in Startups: Increase the flow of venture capital by establishing a capital gains tax exemption for investments in targeted Georgia startups.

 Facilitate Partnerships within the Energy Innovation Ecosystem: Attract public and private research money and venture capital funding to Georgia by aligning advanced energy sector efforts and establishing collaborative partnerships among various stakeholders.

-Develop Certificate and Degree Programs around High-Performance Buildings: Collaborate with Georgia’s universities and technical colleges to create certificate and degree programs that prepare students for jobs in the smart building and energy efficiency sector.
+Develop Certificate and Degree Programs Around High-Performance Buildings: Collaborate with Georgia’s universities and technical colleges to create certificate and degree programs that prepare students for jobs in the smart buildings and energy efficiency sector.